-- Some students with ADHD may find reading and comprehension manageable with additional support in written expression, spelling aand using structure and logic when communicating. - It may be helpful to identify what the student needs help with.
-For more specific strategies for literacy, refer to tips for teaching students with a specific learning disability, including tackle underlying skills. - Other students may benefit from extra guidance organising and expressing their ideas, or they may lose track of their original ideas.
-Planning out ideas before writing, or using pictorial or word cues, can help them stay on track. - Consider using computer software that teaches literacy skills.
-Reading and typing using a computer rather than hand writing on paper may be helpful for some students.
+- Students with ADHD may find reading and comprehension more manageable with additional support in written expression and spelling. - Consider identifying what the student needs help with.
+For more specific strategies for literacy, refer to tips for teaching students with a specific learning disability, including tackle underlying skills. - Students may benefit from extra guidance with organising and expressing their ideas.
+Planning out ideas before writing, or using pictorial or word cues, can help them stay on track. - Consider using computer software that teaches literacy skills. - Reading and typing using a computer rather than writing on paper may work better for some students. - To check for reading or listening comprehension, consider letting students respond in a variety of ways, such as writing, drawing, demonstrating, creating models or talking.